rodrcastro/gitsync-existing/docs/annotationTest.md

 [^localized]: Anywhere you show text, it can be translated and localized to the users language.
 For more information, read our guide on [Multi-Language Support](../../../multi-language-support.md)

-[^variants]: [Variants](../../styling-and-themes/component-variants.md) are pre-styled variations of components.
-You can create variants using theme properties and CSS and they will be available to quickly add to your forms.
-For more information, see the guid on [Styling and Themes](../../styling-and-themes/).